yiphei/yif-AI/deep_sight_transformer/README.md

 >
 > Implementation of decoder-only transformer model (baseline) can be found in the `baseline_transformer` directory in this repo

-The MSE embedding loss performed better than cosine dissimilarity in both validation and train loss.
-MSE outperformed an equivalent model without embedding loss.
-Cosine dissimilarity outperformed an equivalent model without embedding loss in train loss and slightly underperformed in val loss.
-MSE and cosine dissimilarity both had $\delta = 11$
+The MSE planning loss performed better than cosine dissimilarity in both validation and train loss.
+Both had $\delta = 11$.
+MSE also strictly outperformed an equivalent model without planning loss, and cosine dissimilariry outperformed the same model in train loss but fell marginally short in val loss.
+Therefore, the planning loss in general was beneficial to performance.

 <div>
   <div style="display: flex; flex-wrap: wrap; justify-content: space-between; align-items: flex-start; align-content: flex-start;">